antoine-de/mimirsbrunn/docs/bragi.md

 ## Configuration

-Bragi's configuration is split into two sections:
+Bragi's configuration is split into three sections:
-- one part contains parameters needed to tune the performance of the query.
+- parameters needed to tune the performance of the query.
-- and the rest, which describes the connection to the backend, how to serve the REST API.
+- parameters to connect to the backend
+- and the rest, focused bragi as a service (logging, port, ...)

 The reason to split the configuration is that the part related to the query is used in other contexts than Bragi.